 The sheet owner and collaborators with Admin access to the sheet can create, delete, and disable conditional formatting rules.
 Conditional formatting rules are used to automatically apply formatting to cells based on the values they contain.

 NOTE: The Conditional Formatting feature applies formatting only: that is, it won't change cell values.
 To automatically change cell values based on criteria, you'll want to use a formula.
-More on Using Formulas in Smartsheet can be found here.
+See Create and Edit Formulas in Smartsheet for more information on how to create formulas..

 Jump to video demonstration: Conditional Formatting